Accessing mental health services in Mansfield and Ashfield

 One in four people will experience depression or anxiety at some point in their lives but help is available.
 IAPT services (which stands for Improving Access to Psychological Therapies) are psychological therapy services tailored to people's needs and include talking therapies, group approaches, couples therapy and self-help support for people who experience anxiety and depression.

 There are a range of ways in which the NHS can support your emotional health and wellbeing.
-If you are suffering from depression or anxiety, or need wider emotional support, please speak to your GP, who can refer you to one of the services below
+If you are suffering from depression or anxiety, or need wider emotional support, please speak to your GP, who can refer you to our local IAPT provider.

-You can also refer yourself to one of the three local Talking Therapy services, where you can be helped to manage depression, low mood, stress or panic.
+You can also refer yourself to one of our local Talking Therapy services, where you can be helped to manage depression, low mood, stress or panic.
 The services are provided in a number of venues across Nottinghamshire County:

 Click on the provider above to access the self-referral form.